 with social media elements.
 Yes, their previous updates now let you post a video aside from posting a photo to Pinterest.

 How to Post Pictures on Pinterest

-I’ll show you various ways of posting pictures on Pinterest in this article, but before we move to that part, I’d like to give you the very basic information regarding quality and size of images which perform on Pinterest the best.
+I’ll show you various ways of posting pictures on Pinterest in this article, but before we move to that part, I’d like to give you the very basic information regarding the quality and size of images that perform on Pinterest the best.

-- Second, there is a recommended image minimum size 600*900 pixels.
+- Second, the recommended image minimum resolution is 1000*1500 pixels.
 This is a 2:3 image ratio.
-Pinterest wants to make sure that your image has a great resolution on ANY device, that’s why it’s not recommended to make images smaller than 600 by 900.
+Pinterest wants to make sure that your image has a great resolution on ANY device, that’s why it’s not recommended to make images smaller than 1000*1500 pixels

-- Third, you don’t have to keep all your images strictly within 2:3 image ratio.
-Your pins can be longer, up to 1:2 ratio (that would make 600 by 1200 pixels).
+- Third, you don’t have to keep all your images strictly within a 2:3 image ratio.
+Your pins can be longer, up to 1:2 ratio (that would make 1000 by 2000 pixels).
 Anything longer than 1:2 ratio will be cut off.

 People use two ways of posting on Pinterest:

 - You can do the entire process manually (and I’ll show you several ways of doing it manually).